The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/README.md

-1. Vist [QMK's Github](https://github.com/qmk/qmk_firmware) and clone download current release
+1. Vist [QMK's Github](https://github.com/qmk/qmk_firmware) and clone or download current release
-<sup>Optional (If your QMK is not up to date with the current release):
+<sup>Optional (If your QMK is not up to date with the current release)
 2. Place the entire `qmk_firmware` in the directory you plan on working out of
 3. Copy the entire `/QMK-Mad-Noodle-KeyPads/themadnoodle` folder to `qmk_firmware/keyboards` directory of the QMK firmware folder you just downloaded